 The aforementioned list is not all inclusive.
-The AT industry has a huge amount of low tech solutions that should be paired with areas of impact from a disabling condition.
+The AT industry has a huge amount of low tech solutions that should be paired with areas of impact from a disability.

 When possible, students may be asked to access a computer (to download trial software) or visit a vender, website, community agency, or assistive technology lab to try out different products.
 If an individual has very specialized needs or if a funding source requires an in person assessment, Accessibility Services will assist the student to locate an assistive technologist in their community and provide referrals.

 Accessibility Services will include assessment recommendations in the 'Assistive Technology Service & Support Plan (ATSSP) and provide documentation for funding applications.

 In addition to the assessment documentation, students may be asked to provide additional medical/professional verification of their need and of the potential benefits (or a psycho-educational assessment) of such technologies.

 Once the assessment is complete and recommendations made, Accessibility Services staff will assist with applications for funding for recommended equipment, software supports and training.

 The price of such technologies may seem prohibitive.
 However, as a result of your permanent disabling condition you may be eligible to apply for financial assistance for Assistive Technologies, technical support, training and AT related support services.
 Our Funding Resources web page can provide you with more information about options.
-Please contact our office by email at firstname.lastname@example.org or by telephone at 1-800-788-9041 press 3 then 1 then extension 3424 in order to schedule an appointment to discuss how to apply for financial assistance.
+Please contact our office by email at firstname.lastname@example.org or by telephone at 1-800-788-9041 in order to schedule an appointment to discuss how to apply for financial assistance.